Uberspace/paternoster/README.md

 The python module can be installed using pip: `pip install paternoster`.

+## COPR

+Paternoster is also available [as a COPR](https://copr.fedorainfracloud.org/coprs/veecue/paternoster/) for Fedora 30, 31, 32 as well as CentOS 8 EPEL.

+This is not packaged and we do not check its content.

+## AUR

+Paternoster is also available [as an AUR package](https://aur.archlinux.org/packages/paternoster/) for arch linux.

+This is not packaged and we do not check its content.

 ## sudo

 If you are planning to let users execute certain commands as root,